 Coke or Pepsi?
 Most of us (soda drinkers) are one or the other– not both.
 Luckily, speech therapy activity types (digital resources vs. physical toys and manipulatives) don’t have to be a similarly polarizing topic.
 There are many ways to use no-print therapy materials while simultaneously using toys, books, or games with your students.

-I, and many other SLPs, have sadly fallen victim to buying an expensive set of articulation cards, only to have half of them missing or ripped a month later.
+Like many SLPs, I have sadly fallen victim to buying an expensive set of articulation cards, only to have half of them missing or ripped a month later.
 Worse yet, how many of us have spent an entire weekend printing, cutting, and laminating (or is it laminating and then cutting?) a set of speech cards and subsequently not been able to feel our hand for like a week?

 This doesn’t have to be your life!
 Try digital articulation cards– the PDF is not only no-prep but also motivating for students to complete.
 Say hello to an easy 100 trials!
 Students check off 10 productions before taking their turn in the game.